 If you are unhappy with your result, you can approach your Adviser to discuss options.
 The Student Union and the Hub are also there to provide advice.

 Students should submit any extenuating circumstances at least 10 days before the Extenuating Circumstances Panel Board.
 Extenuating Circumstances Panel dates can be found here.

-The following are the Reassessment Board Dates (undergraduates) and Final Board Dates (postgraduate) for 2017-18.
+The following are the Board Dates for Undergraduates and Postgraduates for 2018-19.

 At the end of the year (or usually for Postgraduate Taught students, at the end of the taught module element of your course) an Examination Board ( Board of Examiners) will meet to consider the performance of each student on the course.
 In cases where students have not passed their modules, they may be offered reassessment for the failed modules.